 NOTE (1): ALL WHMIS required information is included in appropriate sections based on the ANSI Z400.1-1998 format.
 This gas mixture has been classified in accordance with the hazard criteria of the CPR and the MSDS contains all the information required by the CPR.
-3. HAZARD IDENTIFICATION EMERGENCY OVERVIEW: This gas mixture is a colorless gas which has a rotten-egg odor (due to the presence of Hydrogen Sulfide).
-The odor cannot be relied on as an adequate warning of the presence of this gas mixture, because olfactory fatigue occurs after over-exposure to Hydrogen Sulfide.
-Hydrogen Sulfide and Carbon Monoxide (another component of this gas mixture) are toxic to humans in relatively low concentrations.
-Over-exposure to this gas mixture can cause skin or eye irritation, nausea, dizziness, headaches, collapse, unconsciousness, coma, and death.
-Additionally, releases of this gas mixture may produce oxygen-deficient atmospheres (especially in small confined spaces or other poorly-ventilated environments); individuals in such atmospheres may be asphyxiated.
-SYMPTOMS OF OVER-EXPOSURE BY ROUTE OF EXPOSURE: The most significant route of over-exposure for this gas mixture is by inhalation.
-INHALATION: Due to the small size of an individual cylinder of this gas mixture, no unusual health effects from over-exposure to the product are anticipated under routine circumstances of use.
-A potential health hazard associated with this gas mixture is the potential of inhalation of Hydrogen Sulfide, a component of this gas mixture.
-Such over-exposures may occur if this gas mixture is used in a confined space or other poorly-ventilated area.
+3. HAZARD IDENTIFICATION EMERGENCY OVERVIEW: This gas mixture is a colorless gas with a disagreeable odor similar to rotten-eggs.
+Hydrogen Sulfide, a component of this gas mixture, is toxic to humans in relatively low concentrations.
+The odor cannot be relied on as an adequate warning of the presence of Hydrogen Sulfide, because olfactory fatigue occurs.
+Additionally, releases of this gas mixture may produce oxygen-deficient atmospheres (especially in confined spaces or other poorly-ventilated environments); ils in such atmospheres may be asphyxiated SYMPTOMS OF OVER-EXPOSURE BY ROUTE OF EXPOSURE: The most significant route of over-exposure for this gas mixture is by INHALATION: Due to the small size of an individual cylinder of this gas mixture, no unusual health effects from over-exposure to the product are anticipated under routine circumstances of use.
+A significant health hazard associated with this gas mixture is the potential of inhalation of Hydrogen Sulfide, a component of this gas mixture.
+Such over-exposures may occur if this gas mixture is used in a confined space or other poorly ventilated area.
 Over-exposures to Hydrogen Sulfide can cause dizziness, headache, and nausea.
-Over-exposure to this gas could result in respiratory arrest, coma, or unconsciousness, due to the presence of Hydrogen Sulfide.
+Exposure to this component can result in respiratory arrest, coma, or unconsciousness.
 Continuous inhalation of low concentrations of Hydrogen Sulfide may cause olfactory fatigue, so that the odor is no longer an effective warning of the presence of this gas.
-A summary of exposure concentrations and observed effects are as follows: CONCENTRATION OF HYDROGEN SULFIDEOBSERVED EFFECT0.3-30 ppmOdor is unpleasant.
+A summary of exposure concentrations and observed effects are as follows: CONCENTRATION OF HYDROGEN SULFIDE OBSERVED EFFECT 0.3-30 ppm Odor is unpleasant.

-50 ppm Eye irritation.
+Eye irritation.
 Dryness and irritation of nose, throat.
-Slightly higher than 50 ppm Irritation of the respiratory system.
-Temporary loss of smell.
+50 ppm Irritation of the respiratory system.

-100-150 ppm Temporary loss of smell.
+Slightly higher than 50 ppm 100-150 ppm Temporary loss of smell.
 200-250 ppm Headache, vomiting nausea.
 Prolonged exposure may lead to lung damage.
 Exposures of 4-8 hours can be fatal.

 300-500 Swifter onset of symptoms.
 Death occurs in 1-4 hours.

-500 ppm Headache, excitement, staggering, and stomach ache after brief exposure.
-Death occurs within 0.5 - 1

-hour of exposure. > 600 ppm Rapid onset of un
+Headache, excitement, staggering, and stomach ache after brief exposure.
+Death occurs within 0.5 - 1 500 ppm hour of exposure.

-600 ppm

-1000 ppm

-Rapid onset of unconsciousness, coma, death.
+600 ppm Rapid onset of unconsciousness, coma, death.

-Immediate respiratory arrest.
+1000 ppm Immediate respiratory arrest.